NMAK19001U Applied Operations Research

 MSc Programme in Mathematics-Economics

-The course will introduce the students to practical aspects of Operations Research.
-The objective is to provide knowledge and skills necessary to work on Operations Research projects in practice.
+The course will introduce the students to the practical aspects of Operations Research.
+The objective is to provide the competencies necessary to work on Operations Research projects in practice.
+The course will go through the OR scientist's "toolbox", that is, a minimal set of mathematical and software tools required for developing OR solutions.
+In addition, it provides significant hands-on experience by means of several exercises and project work on real-world applications.

 The course will cover the following content:

-- Using mathematical programming to model real-life decision problems: Given a description of a real-world optimization problem, the course will discuss how to formulate an appropriate mathematical programming problem and what are the issues involved in this phase
+- A. Using mathematical programming to model real-life decision problems: Given a description of a real-world optimization problem, the course will discuss how to formulate an appropriate mathematical programming problem and what are the issues involved in this phase.

-- Using general-purpose programming languages for interacting with solvers: Introduction to one or more general-purpose programming languages (e.g., Java, Python, C++) and their interface to state-of-the-art optimization software
+- B. Using general-purpose programming languages for advanced interaction with optimization solvers: The course will introduce the students to the usage of one or more general-purpose programming languages (e.g., Java, Python, C++) for advanced interaction with state-of-the-art solvers (e.g., Cplex, Gurobi).

 At the end of the course the student should have: